 My 1st Years provides personalised gifts for young children – from clothing to toys and furniture.
 Founded in 2009, the company was created when the founders struggled to buy a gift for a friend’s daughter.
 They ended up making a personalised pair of baby shoes.
 They were a hit with their friends with many requesting some for their own kids.

 Today, My 1st Years has been endorsed by a number of celebrities, from Elton John to Dannii Minogue.
 Its most famous customer is probably HRH Prince George, who wore one of its personalised dressing gowns when meeting President Obama.

 The company sells directly through its website, as well as through online marketplace notonthehighstreet.com and department stores such as Harrods, John Lewis and Selfridges.

 My 1st Years previously secured £2 million in funding from individuals, including Lord David Alliance, co-founder of Coats Viyella.
-In December 2016 Beringea invested £4 million alongside £1 million from Hargreave Hale, to bring the total raise to £7 million.
+In December 2016 Beringea invested £4 million alongside £1 million from Hargreave Hale.
+In the last 12 months Beringea invested a further £3.6 million to enable the company to continue its expansion into the US.

-My 1st Years is the largest holding in PVN and the fourth largest in PGI.
+My 1st Years is the largest holding in PVN and the fifth largest in PGI.

 Monica Vinader creates contemporary designer jewellery.
 Managed by sisters Monica and Gabriela, the business offers a diverse range of personalisable pieces, created with high-quality materials and semiprecious responsibly sourced gemstones.